poethan/TransformerCRF/README.md

 # TransformerCRF
 A Transformer-based Machine Learning Framework using Conditional Random Fields as Decoder for Clinical Text Mining

-Place-holder for our poster presentation in HealTAC2022 conference: code and data sharing
+Place-holder for our project/poster presentation in HealTAC2022 conference and follow-up work: code and data sharing

 Conference program: https://healtac2022.github.io/programmes/